controlecidadao/samantha_ia/README.md

 <br><br>

-# 🛠️ Installing and Opening Samantha
+# 🛠️ Installing and Running Samantha

 To use Samantha IA you will need:
 <br><br>